What Existed Before the Big Bang?

 Advertisement

-The question itself predates modern cosmology by at least 1,600 years.
-Fourth-century theologian St. Augustine wrestled with question of what existed before God created the universe.
-His conclusion was that the Biblical phrase "In the beginning" implied that God had made nothing previously.
-Moreover, Augustine argued that the world was not made by God at a certain time, but that time and the universe had been created simultaneously [source: Villanova University].
+The question predates modern cosmology by at least 1,600 years.
+Fourth-century theologian St. Augustine wrestled with the question of what existed before God created the universe.
+He concluded that the Biblical phrase "In the beginning" implied that God had made nothing previously.
+Moreover, Augustine argued that time and the universe had been created simultaneously [source: Villanova University].

 Advertisement